“What do you mean the train is 16 hours late?” I looked, in shock from my friend to Andrew.

 Despite not wanting to leave the room again, I was eager to enjoy some of the activities offered by the Taj.
 The first was a sunset cruise on Vembanad Lake, so we headed for the boat.

 There were only three other couples on board with us.
-In fact, in the entire resort of around 30 rooms, about 6 were occupied, but the staff was eager to keep us all blissfully happy.
+In fact, in the entire resort of around 30 rooms, about six were occupied, but the staff was eager to keep us all blissfully happy.

 After a tour around the lake, we were led to lakeside benches, where we were served tea and snacks.
 I was eager for the next event to begin.

 Back in our room, I had read in the day’s newsletter, each night at dusk, thousands of flying-foxes take to the air from the nature sanctuary next door.
-Having a particular affinity for bats (not normal for most women, I know) I couldn’t wait to see the spectacle.
+Having a particular affinity for bats (not normal for most women, I know), I couldn’t wait to see the spectacle.

 With the bat spectacle over, we headed to the outdoor dining room for a drink and to watch the evening’s entertainment.
 It began with some local musicians playing traditional instruments.
 Later, the men were joined by a woman in a beautiful gold costume.
 She proceeded to do an intricate dance to the soft music.

 When the dancing was over, we ordered our supper.
 Choosing from all of the exciting Indian dishes was impossible.
-In addition to some of the more commonly known curries, there was an entire page of Keralan specialties, we were unfamiliar with.
+In addition to some of the more commonly known curries, there was an entire page of Keralan specialities, we were unfamiliar with.
 The tastes, however, were incredible.
 The depth and freshness of the spices blew us away.
 We haven’t been able to enjoy curries in Brussels since.

 We also fell in love with the Kerala Naan bread.
 Take a traditional Indian naan and cross it with a decadent French croissant.
 Their love-child is the Kerala naan – heaven.